How to Write a Video Brief in 5 Easy Steps [Free Template]

 That's it — 5 easy questions to help you write an effective video brief.

-Remember that the more detail you can include in your brief, the more likely your video is to be a success that engages your audience and meets your goals.
+Remember that the more detail you can include in your brief before production begins, the more likely your video is to be a success that engages your audience and meets your goals.

 Our simple template asks you all of these questions in even more depth, with preview examples.
 So now you know how to write a video production brief (and why), download our template and get started today!